John P. King1

 Arthur Chetwynd was born on 22 July 1857.1 He was the son of William Henry Chetwynd and Blanche Chetwynd-Talbot.1,2 He married Kinbarra Swene Seckham, daughter of Samuel Lipscombe Seckham and Kinbarra Sweene Smith, on 23 June 1886.1 He died on 15 August 1926 at age 69.1

-Arthur Chetwynd gained the rank of Captain in the service of the 3rd and 4th Battalionns, South Staffordshire Regiment.1 He held the office of Justice of the Peace (J.P.).1 He lived at Longdon Hall, Rugeley, Staffordshire, England.1
+He gained the rank of Captain in the 3rd and 4th Battalionns, South Staffordshire Regiment.1 He held the office of Justice of the Peace (J.P.)1 He lived at Longdon Hall, Rugeley, Staffordshire, EnglandG.1

 Children of Arthur Chetwynd and Kinbarra Swene Seckham